Helpful Guides On Growing Monstera In Water [Update In 2022]

 Limited Growth

+If you want your plant to grow tall and become a focal point in your home, growing it in water is not recommended.
 This growing method restricts plant growth and development, essentially conserving energy in less-than-ideal conditions.

 If you want to keep it smaller to fit in more space, this is an advantage.

-pH Levels problem
+pH Levels problems

 While I’m no expert on pH levels in the water, I know a fundamental problem: plants will have trouble absorbing nutrients if the pH level is low.